I Hope This Día de Muertos Will Bring Me Closure

 Commentary, Mitzi Pérez-Caro

 Día de Muertos is such an important day in the region of México my family is from, but when my grandparents brought their young families — including my parents — to the U.S., they just wanted to fit in.
-But we’ve been reclaiming our culture, and its helped me connect with and celebrate my ancestry and honor loved ones who have died.
+More recently, we’ve been reclaiming our culture, and its helped me connect with and celebrate my ancestry and honor loved ones who have died.

 Día de Muertos occurs on Nov.
 1 and 2 every year.
 Michoacan, the Pacific coast state in México that my maternal heritage originates from, has the most gorgeous displays and parades that celebrate the legacy of life.
 There are often floods of cempasúchils flowers and petals, folks dressed in calaveras, and monarch butterflies all over.
 Cempasúchil is the Aztec word for the marigold flower; calaveras are depictions of human skulls.